Skip to main content

 bg_example

-Finally, randomly crop a region from the background and place the text image on it:
+Finally, crop a random region from the background and place the text image on top:

 bg = RandomCrop(img.shape[0], img.shape[1])(image=bg)['image']